epsilon537/boxlambda/blog/_drafts/the-file-system-stack.markdown

 - **VERA graphics driver**: My next major task is to develop a Forth module for the [VERA Graphics subsystem](https://boxlambda.readthedocs.io/en/v0.4.0/soc/components/vera/).
 This will serve as a foundational building block for the envisioned [Canvas REPL/Editor](https://boxlambda.readthedocs.io/en/v0.4.0/software/boxlambda-os/architecture/#the-canvas-repl-editor).

-The "File System Stack" provides the infrastructure needed to manage the project more effectively.
+The File System Stack provides the infrastructure needed to manage the project more effectively.
 Now it's time to start building out the drivers and tools that sit on top of it.

 Thanks for reading!